Radar Odometry Combining Probabilistic Estimation and Unsupervised Feature Learning: Experimental Results

 We evaluate our approach, \ac{HERO}, on the publicly available Oxford Radar RobotCar Dataset \cite{barnes_oxford20} and on \change{our own dataset, collected using the} data-taking platform in Figure~\ref{fig:buick}.
 The Oxford dataset is divided into 32 sequences, each approximately 10 km in length.
 We follow existing work \cite{barnes_icra20} by training on 24 sequences, validating on 1 sequence, and testing on the same 7 sequences as \cite{barnes_icra20}.

 Our implementation is a hybrid between Python and C++, where network-related code is implemented in Python using PyTorch \cite{pytorch}, and estimation-related code is implemented using STEAM\footnote{\url{https://github.com/utiasASRL/steam}}, an open-source C++ estimation library.
 When training the network, we use a fixed random seed and the Adam optimizer \cite{Kingma2014} with a learning rate of $1 \times 10^{-5}$ and a mini-batch size of 1 window ($w = 4$) for up to 100k iterations.
-The Navtech radar sensor used in the Oxford dataset has a range resolution of $0.0432$ m/bin.
-To minimize projection errors, we chose a Cartesian resolution of $0.2592$ m/pixel to be an integer multiple of the radar resolution.
+The Navtech radar sensor used in the Oxford dataset has a range resolution of $0.0438$ m/bin.
+To minimize projection errors, we chose a Cartesian resolution of $0.2628$ m/pixel to be an integer multiple of the radar resolution.
 The Cartesian radar images are made to be square with a width of 640 pixels.
 For the spatial softmax operation, each cell is $32 \times 32$ pixels, resulting in 400 total keypoints.
 We use a softmax temperature of 100. \change{For the motion prior, $\mathbf{Q}_c$ is made to be diagonal.
 The entries of $\mathbf{Q}_c^{-1}$ can be thought of as penalty terms on body-centric linear and angular acceleration.
 It is possible to learn $\mathbf{Q}_c$ as is done \cite{wong_ral20b}.
 However, in our implementation, the values are hand-tuned.} Similar to \citet{barnes_icra20}, we augment our training data with random rotations of up to 0.26 radians.
 Our sliding-window implementation\footnote{On an Nvidia Tesla V100 GPU and 2.2 GHz Intel Xeon CPU.} takes on average 0.07 seconds, 0.13 seconds, and 0.18 seconds for window sizes of 2, 3, and 4, respectively.
 Since the radar sensor spins at 4 Hz, our current implementation is real-time capable.
+During evaluation, we use the timestamp of each measurement to do continuous-time estimation with STEAM to compensate for motion distortion.
+For more information on this approach, we refer readers to the work of Sean Anderson et al. \cite{anderson_iros15} \cite{anderson_robots15}.